d4rk0wl/torghost/readme.md

 -----------------INSTALL ----------------------------------------------------------------

 clone to the repo or download the files, open the directory and follow the commands.
 If errors occur during first use, reboot the system and try again.
+Run all commands under Sudo

 	# chmod +x install.sh
-	# ./install.sh
+	# sudo ./install.sh